howdyai/botkit/newreadme.md

 # Build Your Bot

+The goal of Botkit is to make it easier and more fun to build software that talks and works like a robot!
+Building a bot should feel cool, and not too technically complicated.

 Botkit handles all the nitty gritty details like
 API calls, session management and authentication, allowing you to focus on building COOL FEATURES for your bot using middleware and event handlers.

+The toolkit is designed to provide meaningful building blocks for creating conversational user interfaces - with functions like `hears()`, `ask()`, and `reply()` that do what they say they do.

 ### Hearing Keywords